rajsite/webvi-experiments/README.md

 Major changes that resulted in files being moved or deleted.

+- WebVICLI contains the Express and Electron frameworks
 - Arcade contains the Avalanche, Snake, and DOOM Fire games
-- FileTasks is result of Uppy refactor
+- FileTasks contains Uppy library